Advanced Quantitative Imaging Techniques for Personalized Radiotherapy and Lung Toxicity Avoidance

 Policies:

-The course and its materials will only be available on the ASTRO website until December 31, 2025, regardless of purchase date.
-At the expiration of the qualification, participants will no longer have access to the course or its materials.
-ASTRO reserves the right to remove a course before the end of its qualification period.
+The activity and its materials will only be available on the ASTRO website until December 31, 2025, regardless of purchase date.
+At the expiration of the activity, participants will no longer have access to the activity or its materials.
+ASTRO reserves the right to remove an activity before its expiration date.

 Required Hardware/software